Portland Timbers–Seattle Sounders rivalry: MLS era

 In the fourth round of the 2015 U.S. Open Cup, the Sounders hosted the Timbers at the Starfire Sports Complex in Tukwila, Washington.
 Seattle, the defending champions of the Open Cup, lost 3–1 and ended the match with only six players after three were sent off by the referee with red cards and Obafemi Martins was injured after all three substitutions had been used.
 The final red card was given to Clint Dempsey for tearing up the notebook of referee Daniel Radford, for which he was suspended an additional three Open Cup matches.
-The match was later nicknamed the "Red Card Wedding" by fans, a reference to an episode of the television series Game of Thrones.
+The match was later nicknamed the "Red Card Wedding" by fans, a reference to an episode of the television series Game of Thrones with a "red wedding".

 From 2015 through 2021, either Portland or Seattle represented the MLS Western Conference in the MLS Cup title game.
-Seattle won two titles, and Portland won one, in addition to winning the 2020 MLS is Back Tournament.
+Seattle won two titles in four appearances, while Portland won one in three; the Timbers also won the 2020 MLS is Back Tournament, held during the COVID-19 pandemic.
+From 2018 to 2022, the home team won only one of eleven rivalry matches played during the MLS regular season.
+An August 2021 match at Providence Park ended in a 6–2 Sounders victory, the largest margin in the rivalry's history and the most goals conceded by the Timbers in any league competition.
+From May 2017 to October 2025, Portland was unbeaten in the 10 regular season away games (5 wins, 5 draws) played at Lumen Field in Seattle.

+On August 29, 2021, the Sounders and OL Reign hosted a men's–women's doubleheader with their respective opponents from Portland (the Timbers and Thorns).
+The women's match, a 2–1 Reign victory, set a National Women's Soccer League attendance record, with 27,248 spectators, and was followed by 45,737 for the Sounders' 2–0 loss to the Timbers.
+A similar doubleheader was played on June 3, 2023, with 42,054 spectators reported for the Sounders match.